brunodles/cexec/README.md

 Try to imagine the following situations:
   * Run something before install the app on android.
 Like the `development backEnd App`, `mocked Api` or anything like thad.
-  * Grab information from the PC to use on the app.
-When I'm working with both backEnd and Android App, I want to use *my pc IP address* as `API_URL` but I don't want to keep looking on my IP address manually.
   So we can use a task to do that for us.
   * Send a command to adb.
 I use it to clean app data.